aimms/documentation/webui/side-panels.rst

 What can side panels be used for?
 ---------------------------------

-Side panels can be used for various purposes, such as filters, displaying KPIs, making quick notes, showing help text.
+Side panels can be used for various purposes, such as filters, displaying KPIs, making quick notes, showing help text, etc.

 Side Panels give developers the possibility to add extra widgets to a page that are always easily accessible in a collapsible panel on the right.
 The Side Panel is a good place for filters or help text.